Furniture Polish, Cleaner & Varnish Remover

 - In a bowl, mix the cornstarch and 1/2 cup of cold water together, dump in the pail.
 Add the rest of the ingredients, mix everything very well.

-- Wearing rubber gloves, generously apply the hot varnish remover with a paint brush to the varnished area you wish to strip.
-If it’s a large area or project you’re working with and the recipe temperature is no longer hot, reheat.
-The job is a lot easier and the recipe works best when hot.
+- Wearing rubber gloves, generously apply the hot mixture with a paint brush to the area you wish to strip.
+If it’s a large area or project you’re working with and the mix temperature is no longer hot, reheat.
+The job is a lot easier and the mix works best when hot.

-- Allow the recipe to set and work a bit then once the varnish starts lifting, scrub to remove the varnish from the wood with clean wet rags (hot).
+- Allow it to set and work a bit then once the varnish starts lifting, scrub with wet rags (hot).

-You can use this cleaner on wood items like tables, desks, chests and even ornaments.
-It can be used regularly / daily.
-The recipe has an antiseptic quality due to the rosemary used.
+You can use this on wood items like tables, desks, chests and even ornaments.
+It can be used regularly / daily and has an antiseptic quality due to the rosemary used.

 Please test a small area first to make sure there’s no discoloration.